Why choose Environmental Studies?

 Drawing concepts from several different fields, our Certificate in

 Environmental Studies will provide you with a broad knowledge of key

 environmental principles in the interests of dealing with environmental

 environmental restoration and electives including earth science, botany

-- Get experience as well as knowledge -network, observe, learn.
+- Get experience as well as knowledge - our experiential course encourages you to network, observe and learn.

 This is an excellent foundation course for understanding key environmental principles and issues.
 This course may provide an entry point to getting a job or a first step towards the higher qualifications needed to work as an Environmental Manager or Consultant.